-A pediatric hospital bed or pediatric crib is defined as a fully enclosed bed with all of the following features:
+A pediatric hospital bed (E0328, E0329) or pediatric crib (E0300) is defined as a fully enclosed bed with all of the following features:

-- A bed that allows adjustment of the head and foot of the bed. - A manual pediatric hospital bed (procedure code E0328) or pediatric crib (procedure code E0300) allows manual adjustment to the head and leg elevation. - A semi-electric or fully electric hospital bed (procedure code E0329) allows manual or electric adjustments to height and electric adjustments to head and leg elevation. - A headboard - A footboard - A mattress - Side rails of any type (A side rail is defined as a hinged or removable rail, board, or panel.)
+- o A bed that allows adjustment of the head and foot of the bed. - A manual pediatric hospital bed or pediatric crib allows manual adjustment to the head and leg elevation. - A semi-electric or fully electric hospital bed) allows manual or electric adjustments to height and electric adjustments to head and leg elevation. - A headboard - A footboard - A mattress